jeff-yc-wong/jeff-yc-wong.github.io/essays/software_engineering_reflection.md

 ---
 layout: essay
+type: essay
-type: Every ending brings a new beginning
+title: Every ending brings a new beginning
 # All dates must be YYYY-MM-DD format!
 date: 2019-12-18
 labels: